 The Golden Legend tells about Lazarus, Mary, and Martha and their friend Maximillus escaping persecution in the early days of the church by sailing to Gaul.
-Mary preaches and eventually retires to a cave to live the ascetic life in a cave within a cliff, where angels lift her seven times a day to sing the Opus Dei in heaven.
-Meanwhile, a monster terrorizes the the countryside.
+Mary preaches and eventually retires to a mountain to live the ascetic life in a cave within a cliff, where angels lift her seven times a day to sing the Opus Dei in heaven.
+Meanwhile, a monster terrorizes the countryside.
 The destructive human-eating Tarasque has six bear's legs growing out of an ox's body, a lion's head, a back like a turtle shell with spikes, and a tail ending with a scorpion's stinger.
 Martha faces the ancient monster alone and charms it, armed only with holy water, a cross, and her own sweet character.
 Good thing Jesus clipped her over her anxiety all those years ago!

 Tamed, the she-monster comes back to civilization leashed by Martha's girdle.
 But a sad ending awaits the Tarasque.
 The frightened people destroy Martha's pet.
 Southern France immortalizes the Tarasque in fiberglass or paper mache parade floats and in village statues and church paintings.
 Sadly, ubiquitous holy cards portray a willowy white-skinned Martha and a small, lovely nonthreatening dragon curled round her feet.
 Neither look like they've conquered anything, especially a monster like anxiety.